Donders-Institute/meg-hackathon/2021-08-26-hybrid-meeting/README.md

 Besides the computer as an audio source, there is a gooseneck microphone mounted on the lectern, a wireless headset microphone, and a wireless hand-held microphone.

-There is a webcam mounted on the lectern.
+There is a webcam mounted on the lectern, pointing to the lecturer.

 There is an [Epiphan](https://www.epiphan.com) video capture and streaming device with an analog camera mounted on the balcony that gives an overview of the stage, including the presenter and the large projection screen.